 For more information, please refer to:

-- Apply for the disability pension under the VEA
+- Apply for the Disability Compensation Payment under the VEA

 - Pension for orphans and war widowed partners